 However, if we assume labour markets are competitive and if we assume that a minimum wage does cause lower employment, then rising unemployment will have a negative impact on aggregate demand.
 People who become unemployed would spend less, leading to lower aggregate demand.

 Diagram showing a minimum wage above the equilibrium

 It is debatable whether a minimum wage actually causes unemployment.
-In period 2010-17, UK unemployment has fallen to 4.5% – despite increases in the minimum wage.
+In period 2010-17, UK unemployment has fallen to 4.5% – despite above-inflation increases in the minimum wage.
 Therefore, overall, the higher minimum wage in this period has probably had a positive impact on aggregate demand – especially given how real wage growth has been low and consumer spending weak.
 Even modest rises in the national minimum wage make a big difference to disposable income and contributed to higher spending.